-Off the Beaten Path Near Sebring, in Hardee County, Fla.
+Off the Beaten Path from Bradenton: Hardee County, Fla.

 There was once a time when Cracker cowboys drove cattle across Florida prairies, and that’s a time that still exists in Hardee County – a destination where the past merges with the present.
 If you have an interest in Florida’s pioneer heritage, you’ll find that era celebrated in museums, trail rides, and historic sites.